uoregon-libraries/newspaper-curation-app/hugo/content/contributing/dev-guide.md

 ##### Docker Services

+Start by copying the included `compose.override-hybrid-example.yml` file to `compose.override.yml`.
+The example has everything needed to run the full ONI + NCA stack locally with minimal fuss.

-`compose.override.yml` must expose RAIS ("iiif"), mysql, dev-agent, and SFTPGo to the local server via "ports" declarations, and settings need to reflect these values.
+`compose.override.yml` must expose RAIS ("iiif"), mysql, oni-agent, and SFTPGo to the local server via "ports" declarations, and settings need to reflect these values.
 For example, this is how the RAIS server might be configured: